xavierfoucrier/instacam/DOCUMENTATION.md

 Default: `false`
 The mirror mode allows you to **flip the viewport horizontally**.
 This mode is using css transform property.

+#### camera
+Type: `Boolean`
+Default: `true`

+The camera option allows you to **capture video from the camera**.
+By default, Instacam is only capturing media stream from the webcam.
+If you want to capture only the microphone, you must set this option to `false` and set the sound option to `true`.

 #### sound
 Type: `Boolean`
 Default: `false`

 The sound option allows you to **capture audio from the microphone**.
 By default, Instacam is only capturing media stream from the webcam.
 If you want to capture both the microphone and the camera, you must set this option to `true`.

 #### opacity
 Type: `Numeric`